 - Acute Toxicity: Adverse effects within 14 days of using designer drugs.
 They present various physical and psychiatric effects such as vomiting, loss of consciousness, nausea, dizziness, anxiety, depression, and delusions.

-- Tachycardia: Designer drugs which are stimulants or analgesics in nature may cause users to experience tachycardia or an irregular heartbeat.
+- Tachycardia: Designer drugs that are stimulants or analgesics in nature may cause users to experience tachycardia or an irregular heartbeat.
 When left untreated, tachycardia may end in complications such as heart failure or heart attack.

 - Increased risk of addiction: Drug potency is a factor in the risk of addiction.
 Some designer drug makers intentionally increase the potency of the substances in order to improve their market sales.
 Thus, designer drugs may be even more addictive than their controlled counterparts.